 The choice is yours.

-The price that you pay for living an unhealthy life is the quality of your life.
+The price you pay for living an unhealthy life is the poor quality of life.

 What’s the value of your money if you don’t have the health to enjoy it?

-Is the extra money that you save by not eating healthy worth the time that you will truncate from your life?
+Is the extra money you save by not eating healthy worth the time you will truncate from your life?

 Your time is your most valuable asset, so increase it by living a healthy lifestyle.

 Prevention is the best cure for all diseases.

 Fortunately, you can start that process by investing in your health.

 I am on a mission to help as many people as I can.
 But I can’t do that without your help.
 If you have a second, please share this article with anyone who you may think will find it valuable and helpful.

 Thank you very much!
 I greatly appreciate it!